 Trevor Connor 02:32

-Well, welcome everybody to today’s show, we have with us two of our favorite guests, Dr. Andy Pruitt and Dr. Julie Emerman.
-Thanks for joining us.
-And you are here in the studio with us, which we’re excited about glad to be here.
+Well, welcome everybody to today’s show.
+We have with us two of our favorite guests, Dr. Andy Pruitt and Dr. Julie Emerman.
+Thanks for joining us and you are here in the studio with us, which we’re excited about.

 Julie Emmerman 02:45